Lucareful/Lucareful/README.md

 I like Python and Golang , Love programming.

-My motto: Keep your feet on the ground and look up at the stars
+My motto: An apple a day, keeps doctor away.

 ## Github Overview